+The city utilizes six adult crossing guards located throughout the city.
 The crossing guard's main duty is to assist the elementary school children and junior high kids cross busy roadways.
 The traffic safety officer checks these locations when school is in session to make sure guards remain punctual, which was not an issue this past year.

 We haven't had as many complaints on visibility of the crossing guards as in the past.
 The crossing guards are issued bright yellow class II traffic vests (summer) and heavy large reflective winter coats.
 They also have large 18" handheld reflective STOP signs that help stop traffic.
+I will be looking into grants to help better equip the crossing guards with light-up handheld signs or even light-up roadway signage at crosswalks.
+I have had complaints from crossing guards who say that they aren't visible enough to vehicle traffic and need extra help.